 If your lawn is dead and the trees look shriveled, it may be time to update your yard in addition to your home.
 You may need to buy new grass seed and replant the grass, watering it carefully so as not to flood your yard.
 You may need to trim your trees to keep them healthy.
 While you’re at it, you can also plant bright flowers in flower beds by your house.
 Because your yard along with the outside of your house gives off the first impression of your home, you want it to look the best that it can.

-Check the Flooring Carpeted floors can gather dust and collect dirt from food, spreading germs year after year.
-You can replace your carpet, but it may also be a good idea to install hardwood floors.
+Carpeted floors can gather dust and collect gunk from food, spreading germs year after year.
+You can replace your carpet, but it may also be a good idea to go to hardwood floors.
 Hardwood floors give your home a sleek modern look and they are much easier to take care of than carpet.
 The hardwood doesn’t collect dust like carpet does and you can add accents by throwing rugs down on the floor, but it can be expensive and carpet is still in style, so ultimately, it is up to you to decide what kind of flooring to get.

 Add Modern Interior Decorations